 With sparkling lights, glittery dangling ornaments and shiny strips of tinsel, Christmas trees are irresistible to most cats.
-Here are 10 tips to cat proof your Christmas tree and keep your cat safe this festive season.
+Here are our tips to cat proof your Christmas tree and keep your cat safe this festive season.

 1. Safe Location